About the Artists

 Misha Myznikov, Baritone

-Misha's recent engagements include: Eugene Onegin in Tchaikovsky's Eugene Onegin with Tacoma Opera, Hermann in Offenbach's Les Contes D'Hoffmann with Seattle Opera, Emile in Rodgers & Hammerstein's South Pacific with Lyric Light Opera, Yeletsky in Tschaikovsky's Pikovaya Dama (Pique Dame) and Eugine Onegin with Opera in concert of Seattle, Silvio in Leoncavallo's I Pagliacci, Figaro in Mozart's Le Nozze di Figaro, Marcello in Puccini's La Boheme, Alfio in Mascagni's Cavalleria Rusticana, Peter in Humperdinck's Hansel and Gretel, David in Barber's A Hand of Bridge and Giuseppe in The Gondoliers by Gilbert and Sullivan with local opera companies.
-5/2017
+Recent engagements include: Count di Luna in Verdi's Il Trovatore, Puget Sound Concert Opera, Figaro in Mozart's Le Nozze di Figaro, Tacoma Opera, Gellner in Catalani's La Wally, Puget Sound Concert Opera, Eugene Onegin in Tchaikovsky's Eugene Onegin, Tacoma Opera, Hermann in Offenbach's Les Contes D'Hoffmann, Seattle Opera, Emile in Rodgers & Hammerstein's South Pacific, Lyric Light Opera, Yeletsky in Tschaikovsky's Pikovaya Dama (Pique Dame) and Eugine Onegin with Opera in concert of Seattle, Silvio in Leoncavallo's I Pagliacci, Figaro in Mozart's Le Nozze di Figaro, Marcello in Puccini's La Boheme, Alfio in Mascagni's Cavalleria Rusticana, Kitsap Opera, Peter in Humperdinck's Hansel and Gretel, David in Barber's A Hand of Bridge and Giuseppe in The Gondoliers by Gilbert and Sullivan with local opera companies.
+Scheduled for the upcoming season with operatic and symphonic companies.
+9/2018

 Janene Nelson is a Seattle-area mezzo-soprano whose “gorgeously sung” performances range from opera and oratorio to early music.
 Her operatic roles include Dorabella, Third Lady, Prince Orlofsky, Miss Todd, and Nicklaus, and her recent oratorio performances include Mozart’s Requiem, Haydn’s Lord Nelson Mass, and J.S.
 Bach’s Mass in B Minor.
 Janene was a founding member of the early music ensemble Vox Resonat from 2011-2014 and sang with the Oregon Bach Festival for seven seasons as a member of the Berwick Chorus.
 She holds a doctorate in vocal performance from the University of Oregon and is currently on the voice faculty at Seattle Pacific University.
 8/2017